Luca3317/TMPEffects/Package/Documentation~/index.md

 _layout: landing
 ---

-# TMPEffects documentation

-This is the full documentation of the [TMPEffects](https://github.com/Luca3317/TMPEffects) package for Unity.
+# This is the **HOMEPAGE**.
-Click [here](docs/introduction.md) to begin reading.

-Click [here](api/TMPEffects.html) for the full API docs.
-Click [here](https://github.com/Luca3317/TMPEffects) for the Git repository.
+Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

+## Quick Start Notes:

+1. Add images to the *images* folder if the file is referencing an image.